Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away, granting glowing green barriers to all nearby.
-Teleport up to 15 feet into an empty tile of your choice and grant 3 + ½ Presence absorption. to all other creatures within 5 feet of that tile.
+Teleport up to 3 tiles into an empty tile of your choice and grant 3 + ½ Presence absorption. to all other creatures within 1 tile of that tile.

-If you have at least 4 stacks of primal exposure, you can only teleport up to 5 feet, but grant 6 + Presence absorption after you teleport instead.
+If you have at least 4 stacks of primal exposure, you can only teleport up to 1 tile, but grant 6 + Presence absorption after you teleport instead.

 ### Life Tendrils